isabellaherman/HyperCasualGameTemplate/README.md

+# Hyper Casual Game Template
+### 🚧 This project still in development so you can find some *bugs*.
+# 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

-# HyperCasualGameTemplate
+# Overview
-Explore the Hyper Casual gaming world with 4 games template.
-This asset is a great starting point to develop your own Hyper Casual game.
+### A hypercasual game is a mobile game genre with easy mechanics and free to play.
+### ✨ FEATURES ✨
+- Optimized for iOS and Android.
+- AdMob support.
+- Unity Ads support.
+- Cross-platform.
+- Easy to customize.